mypalmike/zigNeHe/README.md

 Based largely on the C-based glfw 2 NeHe tutorials by Joseph Redmon (pjreddie@) https://github.com/pjreddie/NeHe-Tutorials-Using-GLFW with updates for glfw 3.
 Other useful base material from https://github.com/andrewrk/tetris.

-The build.zig files are rather specific to building on my MacOS laptop.
-If you do not have my particular laptop, you may need to modify things to get it building for you.
+The build.zig files work on some versions of MacOS and FreeBSD.
+With a little effort they should build on other OSes - contributions welcome.

 ## Requirements